cutdigital/mcut.site/docs/index.md

 </div>

 The general design of MCUT is fairly simple to describe but has essential criteria which must be satisfied for practical use.
-In addition to being reasonably simple and robust, MCUT is specifically designed to be _a cutting tool_, and supports the following features:
+In addition to being reasonably simple to use and robust, MCUT is specifically designed to be _a cutting tool_ supporting the following features:

-* Arbitrary manifold meshes (open or closed)
+* **Arbitrary manifold meshes**: These can be _open_ by having borders/boundaries like a sheet, or _closed_ as in 'watertight'.
-* Partial cut intersections
+* **Partial cut intersections**: Non-through cuts where a sliced object need not be completely partitioned into separate parts.
-* Stencilling (silhouette cut-outs)
+* **Stencilling**: Silhouette cut-outs of the cutting surface representing holes/patches corresponding to the holes to be filled after cutting.
-* Intersection path queries
+* **Intersection path queries**: Ability to extract edges (and/or vertices) introduced as a result of the cut.
-* Boolean operations (CSG)
+* **Booleans**: Intrinsic support for traditional CSG operations including union, intersection and difference.
-* Arbitrary planar-polygonal subdivisions.
+* **N-gons**: Arbitrary planar-polygon subdivisions which alleviate strict dependence on triangulated meshes.

 The remainder of this section provides some examples of what MCUT can do.